Nabucco gas pipeline

 The absence of pluralism in Turkmenistan and Azerbaijan (another potential supplier of gas for Nabucco) makes public oversight over gas and oil revenues impossible.
 Furthermore, revenues generated from the extractive industries provide such governments with additional power to frustrate – if not crush – the bottom-up struggle for democracy.

-See also our position paper Our energy security, Turkmens' misery (pdf).
+Position paper: Our energy security, Turkmens’ misery

 If the political dialogue with Turkmenistan is to bring any results for changing this corrupt and undemocratic regime, a clear signal has to be given now.
 Negotiations over the supply of Turkmenistan’s gas to Europe should be preceded by the formulation of measurable benchmarks to show the transition of Turkmenistan towards becoming a more democratic state.
 These demands should be made public.
 Only when they are met, should the EU move to initiate business negotiations over gas supply.